 How to do a balance transfer with Chase

-But, how exactly do you execute a balance transfer with Chase?
-How long does it take?
-And what should you know before you take the leap?
-Whether you opt to make your balance transfer online or over the phone, transferring balances from one card to another isn’t as complicated as it seems.
+Whether you opt to make your balance transfer online or over the phone, transferring balances from one Chase card to another isn’t as complicated as it might seem.

-If you’re planning to apply for a new balance transfer credit card so you can consolidate debt, you’ll get the chance to enter the balance transfer details online and during the application process.
+If you’re planning to apply for a new balance transfer credit card so you can consolidate debt, you can enter the balance transfer details online during the application process.
 Once you apply for a balance transfer card and you’re approved, you’ll need to provide additional information, such as the account number of the old card you want to transfer balances from, the card issuer name and the amount you want to transfer.

-- Step 2: Go to the credit card details for the card to which you’d like to transfer a balance.
+- Go to the credit card details for the card to which you’d like to transfer a balance.

-- Step 3: Click on “More” and then “Account services.”
+- Click on “More” and then “Account services.”

-- Step 4: Select the option that says “Transfer a balance.”
+- Select the option that says “Transfer a balance.”

-- Step 5: Enter your details on the next page, including the account number of the credit card you want to move a balance from and the amount you want to transfer.
+- Enter your details on the next page, including the account number of the credit card you want to move a balance from and the amount you want to transfer.

-- Step 6: Confirm you have read the terms and conditions of your balance transfer.
+- Confirm you have read the terms and conditions of your balance transfer.
 Select “Agree & continue.”

-- Step 7: Select the option that says “Set up transfer” to formally initiate the transfer to your Chase credit card.
+- Select the option that says “Set up transfer” to initiate the transfer to your Chase credit card.

 What to know after completing a balance transfer with Chase

 It can take up to three weeks for Chase to process your balance transfer, so make sure to give it some time.
-While you wait, you’ll want to make on-time payments to all your credit card accounts so you avoid late fees and penalties.
+While you wait, continue making on-time payments to all your credit card accounts, so you avoid late fees and penalties.

 Also, make sure to check on your old credit card account and keep up with payments until the amount owed shows $0 or the full amount of the transfer has taken place.
 If you fail to follow up on the transfer and your old account still has a small balance and you don’t pay your bill, you could face late fees and damage to your credit score.